 The liberal studies seminar in business is designed to provide maximum learning procedure flexibility to students in the form of an individualized study approach to the functional areas of business or a traditional approach in studying the role and function of business in contemporary society.
 Presentation of this course may be by lecture, seminar or individualized study.
-Prerequisite: Consent of instructor.
+May be repeated up to a maximum of 3 credit hours.